by Sarah Bartlett, Tamar Marketing

-Stretching from its rugged beaches on the north coast to the quiet bay at Whitsand and bustling waters of Plymouth Sound, the Tamar Valley offers a huge variety of activities for visitors of all ages.
+Stretching almost as far as the rugged beaches on the north coast to the bustling waters of Plymouth Sound in the south, the Tamar Valley offers a huge variety of activities for visitors of all ages.

-Covering some 75 square miles, much of it designated an Area of Outstanding Natural Beauty, you can enjoy long scenic walks, exhilarating bike rides, adventurous fun on the water, or re-enact scenes from Where the Wild Ones Are in the thick of the woods.
+Covering some 75 square miles, much of it designated an Area of Outstanding Natural Beauty, it offers long scenic walks, exhilarating bike rides, adventurous fun on the water, and magical adventures beneath the canopies of its magnificent woodlands.

 Explore local history and heritage, whilst soaking up the sights aboard a one hour Harbour Cruise.
 Or, take your time, sit back and relax on a longer half-day trip to Calstock and Cotehele Quay as you journey along the River Tamar, flanked by the stunning Devon and Cornish coasts.
 Perhaps join a beautiful scenic tour to the River Yealm, River Lynher, or out to the historic Breakwater.